Cherry Chocolate Pavlova Recipe – Meringue Dessert Cake

 Ingredients for Cherry Chocolate Pavlova.

-For best results make sure to use room temperature egg whites.
-Another important thing – ensure that there are no traces of grease on neither the mixing bowl or in the egg whites (from the egg yolks).
+- For best results, make sure to use room-temperature egg whites.
+Another important thing – ensure that there are no traces of grease on either the mixing bowl or in the egg whites (from the egg yolks).
 This might prevent you from having optimal results.

-Also, use the best quality cocoa and chocolate you can find.
-There’s not a lot of them in this recipe, but you will taste the difference in quality.
+- Also, use the best quality cocoa and chocolate you can find.
+There are not a lot of them in this recipe, but you will taste the difference in quality.

 How to make a Cherry Chocolate Pavlova

-Start by whipping the egg whites and sugar in a bowl of a stand mixer for about good 15-20 minutes.
-Under-whipped meringue is the culprit to almost every batch of ruined meringue.
+- Start by whipping the egg whites and sugar in a bowl of a stand mixer for about 15-20 minutes.
+Under-whipped meringue is the culprit in almost every batch of ruined meringue.
 So don’t try to rush the process.

-Now, sift in the cornstarch, cream of tartar, cocoa powder and carefully fold everything in.
+- Now, sift in the cornstarch, cream of tartar, and cocoa powder and carefully fold everything in.
 Lastly, gently fold the chopped chocolate.

-Place in the oven and immediately reduce heat to 225F.
-Bake for 1 hour, then turn off heat, open the oven door slightly and stick a wooden spoon in.
+- Place in the oven and immediately reduce heat to 225F.
+Bake for 1 hour, then turn off the heat, open the oven door slightly, and stick a wooden spoon in.
 Allow to cool in the oven for 30 minutes.
 Lastly, remove from the oven and allow to cool completely.

 How to make Whipped Cream